How to Seal a Butcher Block Countertop

 A butcher block countertop can be the focal point of your kitchen whether new or a remodel.
-This type of counter top can last for years if sealed properly.
-There are some safety issues to keep in mind when sealing your butcher block counter top.
+This type of countertop can last for years if sealed properly.
+There are some safety issues to keep in mind when sealing your butcher block countertop.

 Do not use linseed oil, which is not safe around food.
 Other stains and varnishes will have information on the container if they are safe around food but most commercial stains and varnishes are not food safe.
 The Federal government has guidelines for sealants that come in contact with food and have published a guideline.
-Also, any solvent that comes in contact with food must have a MSDS (Material Safety Data Sheet) available for the consumer with all information about the product.
+Also, any solvent that comes in contact with food must have an MSDS (Material Safety Data Sheet) available for the consumer with all information about the product.